-In developing the confidence intervals for the mean from a sample, we found that most often we would not have the population standard deviation, σ .
-If the population standard deviation is unknown, we could simply substitute the point estimate for σ , the sample standard deviation, s, and use the student's t-distribution to correct for this lack of information.
+In developing the confidence intervals for the mean from a sample, we found that most often we would not have the population standard deviation, $\sigma$ .
+If the sample size were less than 30, we could simply substitute the point estimate for $\sigma$ , the sample standard deviation, s, and use the student's t-distribution to correct for this lack of information.

 When testing hypotheses we are faced with this same problem and the solution is exactly the same.
-Namely: If the population standard deviation is unknown, substitute s, the point estimate for the population standard deviation, σ , in the formula for the test statistic and use the student's t distribution.
+Namely: If the population standard deviation is unknown, and the sample size is less than 30, substitute s, the point estimate for the population standard deviation, $\sigma$ , in the formula for the test statistic and use the student's t distribution.
 All the formulas and figures above are unchanged except for this substitution and changing the Z distribution to the student's t distribution on the graph.
-Remember that the student's t distribution can only be computed knowing the proper degree of freedom for the problem.
-In this case, the degree of freedom is computed as before with confidence intervals: df = (n-1).
+Remember that the student's t distribution can only be computed knowing the proper degrees of freedom for the problem.
+In this case, the degrees of freedom is computed as before with confidence intervals: df = (n-1).
 The calculated t-value is compared to the t-value associated with the pre-set level of confidence required in the test, $t{\alpha,df}$ found in the student's t tables.
+If we do not know $\sigma$ , but the sample size is 30 or more, we simply substitute s for $\sigma$ and use the normal distribution.